farcasterxyz/protocol/README.md

 # 1. Introduction

 Social networks have become an essential part of our lives over the last decade.
-Many of them began their journey as open platforms, courting developers to build on their APIs.
+Many began their journey as open platforms, courting developers to build on their APIs.
 These developers created new clients, discovered new UI paradigms, and even launched multi-billion dollar businesses that brought in many users.
-But over the last few years networks have turned away from developers.
-They've restricted APIs, implemented arbitrary review processes and have removed access with little notice or recourse.
+However, networks have turned away from developers over the last few years.
+They have restricted APIs, implemented arbitrary review processes, and removed access with little notice or recourse.

 Farcaster is a [sufficiently decentralized](https://www.varunsrinivasan.com/2022/01/11/sufficient-decentralization-for-social-networks) protocol that empowers developers to build novel social networks.
-We define a sufficiently decentralized network as one where **two users who want to communicate are always able to, even if the network wants to prevent it**.
-Users on such networks must have full control over their identity (usernames), data (messages) and social graph (relationships to others).
+We define a sufficiently decentralized network as one where two users who want to communicate are always able to, even if the network wants to prevent it.
+Users on such networks must have complete control over their identity (usernames), data (messages), and social graph (relationships to others).
 If a third party controls any of these, they can prevent two users from communicating.
-Developers must also be free to build applications and have unrestricted access to the network and users must be free to switch between them.
+Developers must also be free to build applications and have unrestricted access to the network, and users must be free to switch between them.
 If there was only one app to connect to the network, it could prevent two users from communicating.

 # 2. Concepts

-Farcaster achieves sufficient decentralization through a hybrid architecture that has on-chain and off-chain components.
+Farcaster achieves sufficient decentralization through a hybrid architecture with on-chain and off-chain components.

-User identities are kept on-chain because they are valuable assets, and we want to leverage the security, composability and strong consistency guarantees of the Ethereum blockchain.
-On-chain identities are controlled by an Ethereum address, which is a public private key pair that can also sign off-chain messages.
+The protocol stores user identities on  Ethereum to leverage its robust security, composability, and strong consistency guarantees.
+An Ethereum address controls the on-chain identity and can be used to sign off-chain messages on behalf of the identity.

-User data cannot be practically stored on the Ethereum blockchain or any other L1 because of the strong privacy and scalability requirements.
-Instead users store their data off-chain on a server under their control known as a Farcaster Hub.
-All data must be cryptographically signed by the user's identity address before being published to the Hub.
+Ethereum and other L1 blockchains cannot practically store the large volume of data that users generate.
+Instead, users store their data off-chain on a server under their control known as a Farcaster Hub.
+The user's identity address must cryptographically sign all data before sending it to the Hub.

 <!-- Diagram covering the major architectural concepts  -->

 ## 2.1 Accounts

-An Farcaster account is similar to an account on pseudonymous social networks like Twitter or Reddit.
-An individual can operate several accounts as the same time, like a real-name account, a pseudonymous account and a company account.
+A Farcaster account is similar to an account on pseudonymous social networks like Twitter or Reddit.
+An individual can operate several accounts simultaneously, like a real-name account, a pseudonymous account, and a company account.

-An account is created by minting a new account number from the Account contract on-chain.
-Each account number is like a primary key in a database, and points to a user-controlled address known as the `custody address`.
-Once an account is minted, the custody address can sign messages on behalf of the account.
-Accounts can be enriched by adding a profile picture, display name, biography and verified usernames like `alice.eth`, which are all done off-chain with signed messages.
+An address can mint a new account from the account contract, which issues it an account number.
+This address is known as the custody address, and it can sign messages on behalf of the account.
+Accounts can be enriched by adding a profile picture, display name, biography, and verified usernames like `alice.eth`, which are all done off-chain with signed messages.

 ## 2.2 Signed Messages

-Signed Messages are cryptographically signed messages from an account that are **tamper-proof** and **self-authenticating**.
+Signed Messages are objects that are **tamper-proof** and **self-authenticating**.

-A Signed Message has a **message** object, which contains the data that will be signed.
-The message is then serialized, and then hashed and signed with the custody address.
-The hash, signature and signer public key are used to construct the **envelope**, which proves that the message is authentic and has not been modified.
-Any observer can verify the message by checking that:
+A Signed Message has a **message** property that contains the payload.
+The payload is then serialized, hashed, and signed with the custody address.
+The **envelope** property contains this hash, signature, and the public key of the custody address.
+It can be used to verify the message's authenticity with the following steps:

-1. The account number is owned by an address whose public key matches the public key in the envelope
+1. Look up the custody address of the account number and verify that its public key matches the envelope's `signerPubKey`.
-2. The serialized hash of message matches the hash in the envelope
+2. Serialize and hash the message and verify that it matches the envelope's `hash`.
-3. The signature in the envelope is verified by the signing scheme with the hash and public key.
+3. Verifying the signature scheme with the envelope's `signature`, `hash`, and `signerPubKey`.

-Messages must contain an account number, to look up the `signerPubKey` on-chain, and a `timestamp`, to order messages.
-Timestamps are client provided, unverified and should be considered best-effort, since they are vunlerable to [clock skew](https://en.wikipedia.org/wiki/Clock_skew) and [clock drift](https://en.wikipedia.org/wiki/Clock_drift).
+The message must be serialized with [RFC-8785](https://datatracker.ietf.org/doc/html/rfc8785), hashed with [BLAKE2b](https://www.rfc-editor.org/rfc/rfc7693.txt) and signed with an Ed25519 signature scheme.
+Each message must also contain an account number to look up the custody address on-chain and a timestamp for ordering.
+Timestamps are client-provided, unverified, and should be considered best-effort since they are vulnerable to [clock skew](https://en.wikipedia.org/wiki/Clock_skew) and [clock drift](https://en.wikipedia.org/wiki/Clock_drift).
 Users who want to ensure perfect ordering can use [hybrid clocks](https://martinfowler.com/articles/patterns-of-distributed-systems/hybrid-clock.html) to generate timestamps.

 ```ts
 type SignedMessage = {